apache/flink-web/_posts/2021-12-15-log4j-patch-releases.md

 ---

-The Apache Flink community released emergency bugfix versions of the Apache Flink 1.11, 1.12, 1.13 and 1.14 series.
+The Apache Flink community has released emergency bugfix versions of Apache Flink for the 1.11, 1.12, 1.13 and 1.14 series.

 These releases include a version upgrade for Log4j to address CVE-2021-44228.